AbhinavMir/khaos/slides.md

 &rarr; MS CompSci @ BU <br>
 &rarr; Dev @ a few places <br>
 &rarr; Open Source @ a few repos, eg. Zephyr

+To I.C.E: I am NOT A HACKER!
+I am just an international student who likes kernels.

 --------------------

 ### There are many attack surfaces on any kernel